cilium/community/CONTRIBUTOR-LADDER.md

     * Is an Organization Member
     * Has a track record of constructive and valuable reviews
+        * You can leave reviews on PRs before becoming a reviewer and this is a valuable way to show your experience in a specific area of the code base
     * Has demonstrated an in-depth knowledge of the specific area, for example by resolving test failures or through contributions
     * Commits to being responsible for that specific area
     * Is supportive of new and occasional contributors and helps get useful PRs in shape to commit